 UV-curing adhesives are one of the most widely used bonding systems for glass-to-metal applications, for reasons that combine chemistry and process practicality.

-For applications where the bond line passes through a viewing area — instrument bezels, display glass, decorative architectural elements — UV adhesive cures to optical clarity.
-The joint is essentially invisible when the adhesive is properly applied and the substrates are clean.
+For applications where the bond line passes through a viewing area — instrument bezels, display glass, decorative architectural elements — UV adhesive cures to optical clarity, and the joint is essentially invisible when the adhesive is properly applied to clean substrates.
+Metal surfaces still require preparation: degreasing with acetone or isopropyl alcohol and light abrasion before UV adhesive application, with primers or silane coupling agents improving adhesion on aluminum and stainless steel surfaces that otherwise bond poorly.

 Epoxy for Glass-to-Metal